-We found that data-driven modeling with selection of spectral dissimilar soils (see Figure 7) is accurate for inducing local predictions of total C (Figure 6).
-Hence, there is the need to further improve data-driven selection using RS-LOCAL, i.e., by further optimizing the current version of the algorithm.
-To address this need, we could use combined memory-based or lazy learning strategies (Stanfill and Waltz, 1986; Lin and Vitter, 1994; Ramirez-Lopez et al., 2013) to optimize with more data-driven transfer methods (Pan and Yang, 2010) in terms of reducing the time needed to evaluate suitable subsets of the SSL for a new application.
+We found that data-driven modeling with a selection of spectrally dissimilar soils (see Fig. 7) is accurate for inducing local predictions of total C (Fig. 6).
+Hence, there is the need to further improve the data-driven selection using RS-LOCAL, i.e., by further optimizing the current version of the algorithm.
+To address this need, we could use combined memorybased or lazy learning strategies (Stanfill and Waltz, 1986; Lin and Vitter, 1994; Ramirez-Lopez et al., 2013) to optimize with more data-driven transfer methods (Pan and Yang, 2010) in terms of reducing the time needed to evaluate suitable subsets of the SSL for a new application.
 To give an example, some similarity criteria or clustering before doing calibration sampling could be used as prior information for reducing the SSL size to obtain the final subsets.
-In principle, the sample reduction could also be done with algorithms that can deal with non-linear relationships between spectra and soil properties, such as random forest or CUBIST.
+In principle, the sample reduction could also be done with algorithms that can deal with nonlinear relationships between spectra and soil properties, such as random forest or CUBIST.
 Another extension is to further filter spectral features and to do data compression to make the local modeling faster and even more adaptive to local conditions.

 Our results showed that a transfer of the SSL to individual monitoring sites yielded very low bias and was accurate.
 This indicates that mid-IR spectroscopy and SSLs have the potential to give quick and relatively precise soil property estimates for soil monitoring.
-Nevertheless, the sites of the NABO long-term-monitoring program has not undergone substantial changes in OC (Gubler et al., 2019).
-Up to now, although major changes along chronosequences (i.e., Awiti et al. (2008)), and only rarely for changes within individual plots over time (Deng et al., 2013).
-Hence, to address this, we propose to further investigate to what extent mid-IR spectroscopy can detect changes of OC considering small-scale variability and different agronomic management practices.
-This could for example be achieved with a study using soils from a long-term field trial, that shows sufficient temporal changes to be detected with spectroscopy.
+Nevertheless, the sites of the NABO long-term monitoring program has not undergone substantial changes in OC (Gubler et al., 2019).
+Up to now, although major changes in C content and organic composition should yield a spectral response, spectral changes in OC have mostly been reported along chronosequences (i.e., Awiti et al., 2008) and only rarely for changes within individual plots over time (Deng et al., 2013).
+Hence, to address this, we propose to further investigate to what extent mid-IR spectroscopy can detect changes of OC, considering smallscale variability and different agronomic management practices.
+This could, for example, be achieved with a study using soils from a long-term field trial that shows sufficient temporal changes to be detected with spectroscopy.

-The current SSL includes soils that contain between 0 and $583 \,\mathrm{g\,kg^{-1}}$ total C and OC (Table 1).
-Because organic soils can have up to $500 \,\mathrm{g\,kg^{-1}}$ OC, and because more than 98% of the samples are mineral soils, organic soils are underrepresented in the current Swiss SSL.
-For this reason, Helfenstein et al. (2020) evaluated the present Swiss SSL for a regional transfer based on new organo-mineral soils from two peat land regions in Switzerland.
-Although the range of total C measured was large (14-520 g kg-1 C) and the soils were diverse, as few as 5 or 10 site-specific tuning samples were sufficient to estimate the validation samples with reasonably accurately (RMSE = $< 30 \,\mathrm{g\,kg^{-1}}$ C; RPIQ > 3.4); this was comparable to a local-only calibration with 50 samples.
-Helfenstein et al. found considerably lower conditional prediction errors ($< 10 \,\mathrm{g\,kg^{-1}}$) when considering measurements of $< 100 \,\mathrm{g\,kg^{-1}}$; this suggests that increasing the amount and compositional complexity of organic soils in the library has potential for more accurately characterizing diverse soil ecoregions with soil high organic matter contents.
+The current SSL includes soils that contain between 0 and 583 gkg^{-1} total C and OC (Table 1).
+Because organic soils can have up to 500 gkg^{-1} OC, and because more than 98 % of the samples are mineral soils, organic soils are underrepresented in the current Swiss SSL.
+For this reason, Helfenstein et al. (2021) evaluated the present Swiss SSL for a regional transfer based on new organo-mineral soils from two peatland regions in Switzerland.
+Although the range of total C measured was large (14-520 gkg-1 C) and the soils were diverse, as few as 5 or 10 site-specific tuning samples were sufficient to estimate the validation samples with reasonable accuracy (RMSE = < 30 gkg-1 C; RPIQ > 3.4); this was comparable to a local-only calibration with 50 samples.
+Helfenstein et al. (2021) found considerably lower conditional prediction errors (< 10 g kg-1) when considering measurements of < 100 g kg-1; this suggests that increasing the amount and compositional complexity of organic soils in the library has potential for more accurately characterizing diverse soil ecoregions with soils that have high organic matter contents.